TotalMiner/totalminer.github.io/lua/data-types.md

 Auxillary data is an 8 bit integer and it is used to store extra data about a voxel.

-The actual data stored is differs depending on the block id.
+The actual data stored differs depending on the block id.
 Many block id's do not use auxillary data.

 There is one use of auxillary data that is common to all block id's.
 This is a 1 bit flag that indicates if the block at a voxel point is the original block placed there by world generation, or if it has been `changed` since.
 This is the 4th bit of the aux value.
 If the 4th bit is zero (0), then the block at that point is the original block from world generation.
 If the 4th bit is one (1), then that voxel point has been edited after world generation.

 Other uses for aux data are `rotation` and `re-texture`.

-`Rotation` uses the first 2 or 3 bits.Typically the first 2 bits define the horizontal rotation of the block (around the Y axis), and the 3rd bit defines if the block is upside down.Not all rotatable blocks use the 3rd bit.
+`Rotation` uses the first 2 or 3 bits.
+Typically the first 2 bits define the horizontal rotation of the block (around the Y axis), and the 3rd bit defines if the block is upside down.
+Not all rotatable blocks use the 3rd bit.

-`Re-texture` uses the last 4 bits (bit 5 - 8).
+`Re-texture` uses the last 4 bits of aux data (bit 5 - 8).
 The re-texture value is an integer between 0 and 15 and specifies which of the 16 possible re-texture slots are used for this block/point.

 Aux data is retrieved using the `get_aux` function;